charliebtan/UniSim/README.md

 We encountered some issues installing using the default yaml files made available.
 The following was ultimately successful:

+TODO can probably simplify this - the LD_LIBRARY... command seems to fix the issue I was having

 ```bash
 # Build initial environment
 micromamba env create -f env.yaml